ajhaydock/CreativeCommonsCatPictures/README.md

 ### Updating AWS Security Groups
 If your public IP changes, or you move networks and you need to allow SSH access into the EC2 instance from your current IP, you can just run `make apply` again to update the security group without destroying the EC2 instance.

+### TODO
+* IPv6:
+  * Assign IPv6 address to server with the AWS resource in Terraform
+  * Set AAAA records properly with the Cloudflare resource in Terraform